fritzchentastig/Model-Rocket/README.md

 ### Motor

-The rocket uses standart DP9 model rocket motors.
+The rocket uses standart D9P model rocket motors.

 ### Shell

 The Shell is made of plexiglass

-### Nozel
+### Nozzle

-The Nozel is made of bent sheet metal
+The Nozzle is made out of bent sheet metal: Soon

 ### Cone